-Merely being present at the scene of an event, or merely acting in the same way as others, or merely associating with others, does not prove that a person has become an aider and abettor.
+Merely being present at the scene of an event or associating with others does not prove that a person has become an aider and abettor.
 A person who has no knowledge that a crime is being committed or is about to be committed, but who happens to act in a way which advances the offense, does not thereby become an aider and abettor.

-For you to find Mr. Catches guilty of arson by reason of aiding and abetting, the government must prove beyond a reasonable doubt that all of the essential elements of arson were committed by some person or persons and that Mr. Catches aided and abetted the commission of that offense.
-If the government fails to prove any essential element beyond a reasonable doubt, you must find Mr. Catches not guilty of arson by aiding and abetting.
+For you to find a defendant guilty of carjacking resulting in serious bodily injury or discharge of a firearm during a crime of violence by reason of aiding and abetting, the government must prove beyond a reasonable doubt that another person committed all of the essential elements of either offense and that the defendant aided and abetted the commission of that offense.
+If the government fails to prove any essential element beyond a reasonable doubt as to a defendant, you must find that defendant not guilty of carjacking resulting in serious bodily injury or discharge of a firearm during a crime of violence by aiding and abetting.